Sandhill Restoration Project

 Did the park consider leaving buffers around park facilities?

-A sand pine buffer is not considered a desirable buffer option because it is extremely flammable.
-Sand pine also quickly invades sandhills, and would need to be removed again in the future.
+A sand pine buffer is not considered a desirable option because it is extremely flammable.
+Sand pine also quickly invades sandhills and would need to be removed again in the future.

 Did the park consider the significant cost in funds and labor for the many years of controlling invasive species and that restoring sandhill and longleaf pine may never be successful?

 The park has already been controlling cogongrass and other species of invasive exotic plants in this area for a number of years and has reduced their density.
 Control of invasive species will continue during the restoration and afterwards.
 Regardless of the restoration efforts, the sand pine needed to be removed due to its highly flammable nature and its proximity to Sateke village and the school.
 The restoration has a high probability of success because many components of sandhill still exist on the site including native groundcover species and gopher tortoises.

 Did the park consider the immediate impact on the loss of wildlife habitat, loss of acorns that deer, turkeys, fox squirrels and many other species depend on, and that visitors enjoy seeing wildlife?
 Doesn't eliminating the entire understory remove all habitat for songbirds and other species that require the understory habitat for nesting, cover and food?